tommorris/offlineapps/README.md

 * 1Password - 5/5 on iOS
   * Syncs via Dropbox, iCloud or 1password.com when online.
 Can be used fully offline.

+* Pinner - 4/5 on iOS
+  * You can edit your bookmarks offline and it _should_ sync when you get connected again.

 * Fastmail - 0/5 on iOS
   * No ability to use offline.